medizininformatik-initiative/kerndatensatzmodul-PathologieBefund/implementation-guides/ImplementationGuide-2026.0.x-EN/MIIIGModulePathologieBefund/Technicalimplementation/FHIRProfile/MII-PR-Patho-Report.guide.md

 ## {{page-title}}

-### Beschreibung
+### Description

-Das Profil **MII PR Patho Report** der Ressource [DiagnosticReport](http://hl7.org/fhir/diagnosticreport.html) bildet den kompletten Befundbericht ab, ohne Dokumenteigenschaften zu besitzen (siehe **MII-PR-Patho-Composition**).
+The **MII PR Patho Report** profile of the [DiagnosticReport](http://hl7.org/fhir/diagnosticreport.html) resource represents the complete findings report without document properties (see **MII-PR-Patho-Composition**).

-Es stellt hochstrukturierte Untersuchungsergebnisse einschließlich menschenlesbarer Texte (Narrative) dar, die zu „Panels“ von Einzeluntersuchungen gehören.
-Es sammelt und organisiert PathologyFindings für auch komplexe Einzelergebnisse und kann weitere Informationen zum Untersuchungspanel, z.B. auch klinische Informationen und Probeninformationen referenzieren.
-Ein vollständiger formatierter Befundtext sollte Teil des **MII PR Patho Report** sein.
+It presents highly structured examination results, including human-readable texts (narratives), that belong to "panels" of individual examinations.
+It collects and organizes pathology findings for even complex individual results and can reference additional information about the examination panel, e.g., clinical information and sample information.
+A complete, formatted finding text should be part of the **MII PR Patho Report**.

-Die wichtigsten Besonderheiten des **MII PR Patho Report** sind:
+The most important features of the **MII PR Patho Report** are:
-- die Möglichkeit, zusätzlichen klinischen Kontext, z.B. eine Mischung von Ergebnissen aus Einzelbeobachtungen, Bildern, Texten und formatisierten Darstellungen einzubinden,
+- the ability to include additional clinical context, e.g., a mix of results from individual observations, images, text, and formatted representations.
-- die Möglichkeit, Informationen zu mehreren Präparaten / Proben zu organisieren, was im Profil **MII PR Patho Finding** bisher nicht möglich ist,
+- the ability to organize information on multiple specimens/samples, which is not currently possible in the **MII PR Patho Finding** profile.
-- und die Möglichkeit, eine zusammenfassende Bewertung, die Conclusion, sowie einen oder mehrere Conclusion.codes abzubilden, die nicht identisch mit  PathologyFindings sind.
+- and the ability to display a summary assessment, the Conclusion, as well as one or more Conclusion codes that are not identical to Pathology Findings.

-Das **MII PR Patho Report** bildet als Entry in der Section “diagnostic-report” des Profils **MII PR Patho Composition** den Kern eines persistenten Dokuments "Pathologiebefundbericht".
+The **MII PR Patho Report**, as an entry in the "diagnostic-report" section of the **MII PR Patho Composition** profile, forms the core of a persistent "Pathology Finding Report" document.

 @```
 from StructureDefinition where url = 'https://www.medizininformatik-initiative.de/fhir/ext/modul-patho/StructureDefinition/mii-pr-patho-report' select Name: name, Canonical: url